chrisrollins/Shuriken/README.md

 For example, if the template has _{{x}}_ and _{{y}}_, the object should look something like this: _{x = 2, y = "foo"}_
 You can simply pass an anonymous class like so: `Shuriken.Routes.Render(new {x = 2, y = "foo"});`
 _TemplateData_ is optional.

+### Data
+The Data class provides functions related to data in the HTTP header such as Post Data and URL parameters.
+You can also directly access the HTTP Request Object (HttpListenerRequest native to .NET) with the property Shuriken.Data.req

+###### `string GetURLParam(string paramName)`
+Returns the value for the URL parameter _paramName_

+###### `GetFormField(string fieldName)`
+Returns the value of the form field (from POST data) for the field _fieldName_

+###### `string GetRawPostData`
+Returns all of the post data in string form.
+Getting this data from the .NET native request object requires using a stream reader.
+This function caches the raw post data until the request is done being processed.
+GetFormField utilizes this method.